udayakumar-s/ej2-angular-docs/ej2-angular/sidebar/how-to/initialize-sidebar-using-systemjs.md

 ---
 layout: post
 title: Initialize sidebar using systemjs in Angular Sidebar component | Syncfusion
-description: Learn here all about Initialize sidebar using systemjs in Syncfusion ##Platform_Name## Sidebar component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Initialize sidebar using systemjs in Syncfusion Angular Sidebar component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Initialize sidebar using systemjs
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Initialize sidebar using systemjs in Angular Sidebar component